KwonNayeon/urban-parks-childrens-happiness/thesis/README.md

 - **References (`references.bib`)**:
   Use this file for citation management.
 It contains all references used in the thesis and is formatted for use with citation tools.

-## Notes

-- For further details or queries about the thesis, please contact Nayeon Kwon at [nayeonkn0330@gmail.com].

-Thank you for reviewing this research!